grantspassoregon/documentation/src/address_request.md

         _ Extensions of existing roadways do not need to be listed on this field.
         _ This field may remain blank if the development includes no new street construction.
     - The Site Plan Attached field indicates whether the attached map is a site plan.
 Subdivisions require a site plan, but partitions may substitute less formal maps indicating where the developer desires new addresses (such as a re-vegetation plan map).

+## Site Plan Map

+Attached to the Address Request Form is a map showing the tax parcel under development.
+This map is typically a site plan, and will show the full boundary of the original tax lot, with additional lines showing the proposed partition or subdivision with numbered lots.
+Each new lot will need an unique address corresponding to the primary access road serving the parcel.